alxvth/Spidr/README.md

 # Spatial Information in Dimensionality Reduction (Spidr)

+A more up-to-date version of this library can be found at the fork https://github.com/biovault/Spidr .

 Introduces spatial neighborhood information in dimensionality reduction for high-dimensional images.
 Extends t-SNE such that similarities are based on a point's spatial neighborhood instead of only the high-dimensional point itself.